-STATE OF THE ART RECORDS AND INFORMATION MANAGEMENT PROGRAMS
+STATE OF THE ART RECORDS AND INFORMATION GOVERNANCE PROGRAMS

 Kahn specializes in records and information management challenges that range from employees working from home to the use of advanced technologies such as IoT devices, artificial intelligence, Machine Learning, data lakes, and data warehouses that generate a new type of data for most organizations.

 Today's challenges require a new thinking and new approach to information-related strategies, policy directives, retention schedules, auto purge routines, and daily practices.
 Kahn advises companies on how to find reasonable solutions that mitigate risk and manage cost in today's computing environment where information flows at the speed of light and is parked in the cloud.
 Solving complex information challenges requires attacking the problem from a multiplicity of perspectives.
 Kahn's consulting team reflects this reality by including, business, technology, information professionals and legal, compliance and privacy professionals.